What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 For a typical financing, is there a standard form of credit agreement used which is then negotiated and typically how material is the level of negotiation?

-In case bonds or debentures, Indian company law requires the offer document and trust deed to be prepared in a prescribed format.
-In addition, the Indian securities market regulator, the Securities and Exchanges Board of India mandates companies which issue listed debt securities to additionally adhere to the formats and disclosures prescribed by it.
+In case of bonds or debentures, Indian company law requires the offer document and trust deed to be prepared in a prescribed format.
+In addition, the Indian securities market regulator mandates companies which issue listed debt securities to additionally adhere to the formats and disclosures prescribed by it.

 While documentation for small capital financings (particularly working capital loans) is usually not negotiated at length, medium and large capital financings are negotiated, and the level of negotiation depends on a number of factors, including the sector in which the borrower operates, diligence findings and size of the transaction.
-Some common areas of negotiation include financial covenants and leverage thresholds, carve outs and cure periods for defaults, scope of restrictive covenants and materiality qualifiers.
+Some common areas of negotiation include frequency of repetition of representation and warranties, financial covenants and leverage thresholds, carve outs and cure periods for defaults, scope of restrictive covenants and materiality qualifiers.
 The level of negotiations in issuance of debt instruments is comparatively higher than those involved in traditional bank loans.
+We have also witnessed more extensive negotiations in financings transactions with private banks as compared to public sector banks.

 What have been the key areas of negotiation between borrowers and lenders in the last two years?

-The legislative and judicial developments under the Indian insolvency regime in the last two years has prompted both lenders and borrowers to re-visit debt documentation.
-For instance, with the ability of lenders to initiate insolvency proceedings against guarantors, the market has witnessed reluctance from promoters to provide personal guarantees without any monetary caps or without lenders first having recourse to other assets of the borrower.
-On the other hand, to preserve their position as financial creditors in the insolvency of third party security providers, lenders now insist on guarantees from all third party security providers.
+The legislative and judicial developments under the Indian insolvency regime in the last few years has prompted both lenders and borrowers to re-visit debt documentation especially insolvency related events of defaults.
+We have also seen tweaks in security packages being stipulated by the lenders in light of the insolvency code and judicial pronouncements.
+For instance, with the ability of lenders to initiate insolvency proceedings against guarantors (the constitutional validity of which has been recently upheld), the market has witnessed reluctance from promoters to provide personal guarantees without any monetary caps or without lenders first having recourse to other assets of the borrower.
+On the other hand, to preserve their position as financial creditors in the insolvency of third-party security providers, lenders typically insist on guarantees from all third-party security providers.
+We have also witnessed reluctance of the borrower group to have “covenant to pay” provisions in the security documents to avoid initiation of insolvency by the lender’s vis a vis the security providers.

 Have you seen an increase or use of private equity credit funds as sources of debt capital?